Following system colour scheme Selected dark colour scheme Selected light colour scheme

 }

-The name key is the name of the project that this session is attempting to add files to.
+The name of the project that this session is attempting to release a new version of.

-The version key is the version of the project that this session is attepmting to add files to.
+The version of the project that this session is attempting to add files to.

 {